boucadair/WG-Charters/mboned.md

-- Develop and maintain tools and protocols that assist in multicast administration, diagnostics, troubleshooting and deployment between/within native and non-native environments (eg, Mtrace, AMT).
+- Develop and maintain tools and protocols that assist in multicast administration, diagnostics, troubleshooting and deployment between/within native and non-native environments (e.g., Mtrace and Automatic Multicast Tunneling (AMT)).

 - Develop data models and other automation building blocks related to the operation of multicast services.